-but for now just keep in mind that bit memory actually resides in internal RAM, from 20h through 2Fh.
+Bit Memory also lives and is part of internal RAM.
+We'll talk more about bit memory very shortly, but for now just keep in mind that bit memory actually resides in internal RAM, from addresses 20h through 2Fh.

-bytes remaining of Internal RAM, from addresses 30h through 7Fh, may be used by ariables that need to be accessed frequently or at high-speed.
-This area is also utilized by microcontroller as a storage area for the operating stack.
-This fact severely limits the stack since, as illustrated in the memory map, the area reserved for the stack is only 80 may and usually it is less since this 80 bytes has to be shared between the stack and user mables.
+The 80 bytes remaining of Internal RAM, from addresses 30h through 7Fh, may be used by user variables that need to be accessed frequently or at high-speed.
+This area is also utilized by the microcontroller as a storage area for the operating stack.
+This fact severely limits the 8051's stack since, as illustrated in the memory map, the area reserved for the stack is only 80 bytes--and usually it is less since this 80 bytes has to be shared between the stack and user variables.

-24.1 Register Banks
+2.4.1 Register Banks